NathanRignall/honours-stage-project/README.md

-# honours-stage-project
+# Live Software Updates in a Real-Time System

 ## Report

-This folder contains the final report for the project.
+This folder contains the final report.
 Written in LaTeX, it can be compiled using the following command:

 Make graphics & report:
 ```bash